Israel–United States relations: Second Trump administration (2025–present)

 Donald Trump and Benjamin Netanyahu in the White House, February 4, 2025.

+Trump has taken a pro-Israel stance and increased support for Israel in the Gaza war.
 Upon his second inauguration as president, Trump lifted sanctions on Israeli settlers and Biden's hold on delivering 2,000-pound bombs to Israel, while expressing his lack of confidence that the ceasefire would last, despite claiming credit for brokering the agreement between Israel and Hamas.
 In February 2025, the United States approved a $3 billion arms sale to Israel.

 In early September, Trump and his administration were reportedly blindsided by the Israeli attack on Qatar that reportedly targeted Hamas leadership.
 Trump used Truth Social that the attacks did not advance any of the goals of Israeli or the United States.
 On September 29, 2025, Trump held a joint conference with Netanyahu, where they jointly pledged to support a US plan to end the Gaza war and have all the hostages released.
 Prior to the meeting the White House had released the Trump 21-Point Gaza Peace Plan which called for the war to be ended, boost humanitarian aid in Gaza, and would require Hamas to release all Israeli hostages within 72-hours.

 On October 23, 2025, the Knesset passed a bill that would extend Israeli sovereignty to all Israeli settlements in the West Bank.
 The bill was condemned by Vice President JD Vance as a "very stupid political stunt" and by Secretary of State Marco Rubio as "counterproductive" to Trump's Gaza peace plan.
 Trump added that "Israel would lose all of its support from the United States if that happened."